Our certified mechanics come to you · 12-month, 12,000-mile warranty

 The blower motor relay is the electrical switch that is used to supply the power for the vehicle’s blower motor.
 The blower motor is the component responsible for pushing air through the vents of your vehicle’s heating and air conditioning systems.
-Without it, the AC system will not be able to circulate the heated or cooled air.
+Without it, the AC system will not be able to circulate any heated or cooled air.
 The blower motor relay controls the current used to power the blower motor, and is subject to the constant on and off switching.
-Over time, it will eventually wear out.
-When the blower motor relay does begin to fail, the vehicle will usually display a few symptoms that can alert the driver of a potential problem that should be serviced.
+Over time, it can eventually wear out.
+When the blower motor relay does begin to fail, the vehicle will usually display a few symptoms that alert the driver of a potential problem that should be serviced.

 One of the first symptoms of a bad or failing AC blower motor relay is a blown AC blower motor relay circuit fuse.
 If the blower motor relay develops any sort of problem that hinders its ability to properly limit and distribute power, it may cause the blower motor fuse to blow.
 Any sort of electrical spikes or excessive current from a bad relay will blow the fuse and cut power in order to protect the system.

-Another, more serious symptom of a problem with the blower motor relay is a burned or melted relay.
+Another more serious symptom of a problem with the blower motor relay is a burned or melted relay.
 Relays are exposed to high current loads and can sometimes get hot when they develop problems.
 In serious cases, the relays may heat up to the point where the interior components and plastic housing of the relay will begin to melt and burn - sometimes even causing damage to the fuse box or panel as well.